 Workouts, Restructurings, Bankruptcies, DIP Financings and Exit Financings

-ATP Oil & Gas Corporation: Represented a group of senior-secured first lien and DIP lenders in the bankruptcy case of ATP Oil & Gas Corporation, filed in the Southern District of Texas in August 2012.
+ATP Oil & Gas Corporation: Represented a group of senior-secured first lien and debtor in possession lenders in the bankruptcy case of ATP Oil & Gas Corporation.

-Energy Futures Holdings Corp: Represent a significant prepaition creditor and the largest holder of Debtor in Possession Loans to EFIH in the Chapter 11 cases of EFH and its subsidiaries filed in District of Delaware on April 29, 2014.
+Energy Futures Holdings Corp: Represented a significant prepetition creditor and the largest holder of Debtor in Possession Loans to EFIH in the Chapter 11 cases of EFH and its subsidiaries filed in District of Delaware.

 LightSquared, Inc.: Represented creditor and potential investor and debtor in possession lender and exit lender in connection with LightSquared Inc.’s (and subsidiaries) Chapter 11 Cases filed in the Southern District of NY.